 Higher debt leads to slower economic growth.
 Empirical studies show that high levels of government debt inhibit economic growth by creating uncertainty, displacing needed private investment, and placing upward pressure on interest rates.
 For example, a respected study by economists Rogoff and Reinhart found that, in advanced economies with gross federal debt above 90 percent of GDP, median economic growth tends to be between one and two percent lower (depending on the time period analyzed) when compared to countries with lower debt-to-GDP ratios.
 Other studies, including Caner, Grennes, and Koehler-Geib’s 2010 study of 99 countries between 1980 and 2008, reached similar conclusions.
 The U.S.’ gross debt-to-GDP ratio has now passed 100 percent—well above the dangerous threshold identified by Rogoff and Reinhart.

 Slower economic growth results in dramatic job loss.
-Christina Romer, former chair of the White House Council of Economic Advisers, equated a one percentage point change in GDP (the effect posited by Rogoff and Reinhart) with one million jobs per year.
+Christina Romer, former chair of the White House Council of Economic Advisers, equated a one percentage point change in GDP with one million jobs per year.

-Note: To view this document as a 1-page PDF, please click here.
+NOTE: To view this document as a one-page PDF, please click here.